Shen Changyin and Shen Changping: Murders

-After Zhao surrendered to police and Li was caught, the Shens continued to murder women in Hefei, Anhui; Baotou, Inner Mongolia; and Shijiazhuang, Hebei.
+After Zhao surrendered to police and Li was caught, the Shens continued to murder women in Hefei, Baotou and Shijiazhuang.

 Arrest and sentencing

 In August 2004, the Shens and an accomplice, Du Surong, were caught in a Shijiazhuang apartment while trying to douse the dismembered body of a victim with acid.
 The Shens confessed to robbing and killing 11 women.
 They had plotted the murders after they lost money when their Lanzhou auto parts business failed.
 Shen Changyin also confessed to murdering a man in their hometown of Nanwu, Henan in 1999, after which the brothers fled in 2000.

 The Shens and Li were sentenced to death in September 2005.
 Three other female accomplices were sentenced to three to 20 years in prison.

 The Shens and Li were all executed by lethal injection on April 27, 2006.